marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_054.png)

 You can notice that the contact shadow looks sharper now.
-About the last attribute, @shadow_eps, this is used to compensate for two kinds of visual artifacts that shadowmapping may produce: shadow acne, and shadow leaking.
+About the last attribute, @shadow_eps, this is used to compensate for two kinds of visual artifacts that shadow mapping may produce: shadow acne, and shadow leakage.

 Shadow acne refers to the presence in the scene of uncorrect small shadowed areas.